ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

     JsonObject orgDetail = apiClient.getOrganizationDetails();

-Refer to the Organization Configuration section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Organization Configuration section of the `IBM Watson IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 ----

 Bulk device operations
 ----------------------------------------------------

-Applications can use bulk operations to get, add or remove devices in bulk from Internet of Things Foundation.
+Applications can use bulk operations to get, add or remove devices in bulk from Internet of Things Platform.

-Refer to the Bulk Operations section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Bulk Operations section of the `IBM Watson IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 Get Devices in bulk
 ~~~~~~~~~~~~~~~~~~~

-Method getAllDevices() can be used to retrieve all the registered devices in an organization from Internet of Things Foundation, each request can contain a maximum of 512KB.
+Method getAllDevices() can be used to retrieve all the registered devices in an organization from Internet of Things Platform, each request can contain a maximum of 512KB.

 .. code:: java